aseprite/docs/overview.md

 Here you will find some help, tutorials, and little tips to use Aseprite and start getting the best from it from the very beginning.
-If you have some question you can start looking at the [Frequently Asked Questions](/faq/).
+If you have some questions you can start looking at the [Frequently Asked Questions](/faq/).

 To get started, you can print the [Quick Reference](/quickref/).
 It